 About Les Yeux Du Monde

-Founded in 1995 by brilliant art history PhD, the late Lyn Bolen Warren, Les Yeux du Monde (“The Eyes of the World”) is a destination for the best in modern and contemporary art.
+Founded in 1995 by brilliant art historian, the late Lyn Bolen Warren, Les Yeux du Monde (“The Eyes of the World”) is a destination for the best in modern and contemporary art.

 Located on a mountaintop just fifteen minutes from downtown Charlottesville, LYDM occupies a corten steel and glass block contemporary structure designed by celebrated architect W.G.
 Clark with spectacular views of Charlottesville and the Blue Ridge Mountains.

 The gallery rotates exhibitions by important regional, national and international contemporary artists, along with modern masters.
-This includes mounting a biannual Picasso print show in conjunction with the Lydia Csato Gasman Archives, a non-profit research organization for Picasso and Modernist studies that Lyn Bolen Warren co-founded.
+This includes mounting a biannual Picasso print show in conjunction with the Lydia Csato Gasman Archives for Picasso and Modernist Studies, a non-profit research organization co-founded by Warren.

 For those interested in compelling contemporary art, award-winning modern architecture and breathtaking views of Charlottesville, LYDM is not to be missed.